-Upon successful completion of this course, students should be familiar with the evolution of American political, social, and economic institutions and traditions from the arrival of Europeans to the mid-nineteenth century.
+Upon successful completion of this course, students should be familiar with the evolution of American political, social, and economic institutions and traditions from the mid-nineteenth century to the early twenty-first century.
 This would include the ability to:

-- > Create an argument through the use of historical evidence. - Analyze and interpret primary and secondary sources. - Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history.
+- Create an argument through the use of historical evidence. - > Analyze and interpret primary and secondary sources. - Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history.

-Upon successful completion of this course, students should be familiar with the evolution of American political, social, and economic institutions and traditions and its role in the world from the arrival of Europeans to the mid-nineteenth century.
+Upon successful completion of this course, students should be familiar with the evolution of American political, social, and economic institutions and traditions and its role in the world from the mid-nineteenth century to the early twenty-first century.
 This would include the following: